-WE WILL PROVIDE RELATED FM 2026 PRIORITIES Enhanced support to small business during a period of major disruption.
+We will provide: Related Future Melbourne Community Plan priorities: Enhanced support to small business during a period of major disruption.
 4.2 Attractive and supportive for new and existing businesses Marketing and branding campaigns to support and grow the visitor and international student economy.
 4.4 A great place to visit Support to local, national and global public events that stimulate the economy and contribute to a vibrant city life.
 4.3 An events city Support to Melbourne's start-ups and innovative businesses.
 4.2 Attractive and supportive for new and existing businesses Opportunities for increased economic participation through social enterprise.
 4.5 A philanthropic society